ryanaripley/ryanaripley.github.io/colophon.md

 This website is built with [Jekyll][jekyll] and hosted on [GitHub Pages][github pages].

-To organize images, I adpated a method described by [Eduardo Boucas][boucas] to organize assets used in pages, posts and other collections into folders.
+For images, I adapted a method described by [Eduardo Boucas][boucas] to organize assets used in pages, posts and other collections into folders.

 ## Fonts